-Globally, unpaid care work is most intensive for girls and women living in middle-income countries, those married and of adult age, those with lower educational achievement, those resident in rural areas and those with children under school age.134
+Globally, unpaid care work is most intensive for girls and women living in middle-income countries, those married and of adult age, those with lower educational achievement, those resident in rural areas and those with children under school age.
+134

 Gender inequalities in the home and in employment originate in the gendered representations of productive and reproductive roles that persist across different cultures and socio-economic contexts.
 Although there are regional variations, the 'male breadwinner' family model remains overall very much ingrained in the fabric of societies and women's caring role in the family continues to be central.
-This perception has been gradually changing, with 70 percent of women and 66 percent of men preferring for women to be in paid work.135 Nevertheless, between 1997 and 2012 the gender gap in time spent on unpaid care decreased by only 7 minutes in the 23 countries with time series data available.136
+This perception has been gradually changing, with 70 percent of women and 66 percent of men preferring for women to be in paid work.
+Nevertheless, between 1997 and 2012 the gender gap in time spent on unpaid care decreased by only 7 minutes in the 23 countries with time series data available.
+Series of the series data available.

 Care work is undervalued not only at home but also in the labor market.
 Despite differences in hierarchies which may arise across the world, care workers are typically low-paid and vulnerable to exploitation.
 As women are the main providers of care work in the labor market worldwide, their work remains largely undervalued and is performed with limited rights and protection.
 Care work is a significant source of employment throughout the world, especially for women.
 In total, the global care workforce numbers 381 million workers (249 million women and 132 million men).
-These figures represent 11.5 percent of total global employment, and 19.3 percent of global female employment.137 This category of workers deserves recognition of the important role they play in the well-being of societies and targeted policies that guarantee them rights equal to those of all other workers.
+These figures represent 11.5 percent of total global employment and 19.3 percent of global female employment.
+137 This category of workers deserves the recognition of the important role they play in the well-being of societies and targeted policies that guarantee them rights equal to those of all other workers.

 Researchers and advocates have noted for decades that unpaid work is valuable and needs to be measured and made more visible.
-In recent years, multilateral organizations such as the ILO, UN women and UNDP, among others, have explicitly included it in their work plans, goals and reporting.
+In recent years, multilateral organizations such as the ILO, UN Women and UNDP, among others, have explicitly included it in their work plans, goals and reporting.
 SDG 5 on Gender Equality in its Target 5.4 states the need to "Recognize and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate."
-In particular, the 2030 Agenda requires computation of SDG indicator 5.4.1.
+In particular, the 2030 Agenda requires the computation of SDG indicator 5.4.1.
 'Time spent on unpaid domestic and care work, by sex, age and location.'
-Consistently with analysis undertaken by PARIS21 and UN Women under the umbrella of the Making Every Woman and Girl Count (MEWGC) project, a survey conducted by UNSD in 2017 indicated that time use statistics and indicator 5.4.1 in particular are among the top priorities of countries where technical and financial support are needed.
-UNSD and UN Women have been designated
+Consistently with analysis undertaken by PARIS21 and UN Women under the umbrella of the Making Every Woman and Girl Count (MEWGC) project, a survey conducted by UNSD in 2017 indicated that time use statistics and indicator 5.4.1 in particular, are among the top priorities of countries where technical and financial support are needed.
+UNSD and UN Women have been designated as the custodians of this indicator, which is classified as Tier 2, i.e. conceptually clear, with an internationally established methodology and standards, but data not regularly produced by countries.